Exclusive: U.S. tech industry appeals to Obama to keep hands off encryption

 So far, however, the White House has not spelled out specific regulatory or legislative steps it might seek.

-Some cybersecurity experts are skeptical that Congress will take legislative action to expand the administration's powers anytime soon, noting recent lopsided votes in the House of Representatives to rein in surveillance.
+Some cybersecurity experts are sceptical that Congress will take legislative action to expand the administration's powers anytime soon, noting recent lopsided votes in the House of Representatives to rein in surveillance.

 White House spokesman Josh Earnest, responding to Reuters' inquiries, said the administration "firmly supports the development and robust adoption of strong encryption."